ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 Summary
 ----

-The product that you build does not depend only on the software which you write.
-You need to rely on external resources like databases or other services which perform some good things for your customers.
+The product that you build does not depend only on the software that you write.
+You need to rely on external resources like databases or other services that perform some good things for your customers.
 > Backend programming is about making a wrapper of calls to the software built by somebody else.

 From my experience, I/O operations are the most vulnerable places for all kinds of random failures.
 In the blog post, I shared with you my recommendations when and why we should retry.
 But I would like to know: